-- Socialize with your bullmastiff very early in its life and spend a lot of time with it.
+- Socialize with your Bullmastiff early in its life and spend a lot of time with it.

-- Create time to train your bullmastiff especially if it is a puppy.
+- Make time to train your Bullmastiff, especially if it is a puppy.

-- Bullmastiffs drool a lot so ensure that you always have a towel around to clean its drool.
+- Bullmastiffs drool a lot, so always have a towel handy.

-- Bathe the dog every 3 to 4 months, trim its nails monthly, and brush its coat weekly.
-Also, make use of a dental kit for dogs to brush your bullmastiff’s teeth several times a week.
+- Bathe your dog every 3 to 4 months, trim its nails monthly, and brush its coat weekly.
+Also, use a dental kit for dogs to brush your Bullmastiff’s teeth several times a week.